River gunboat: British

 Royal Navy (RN) gunboats, numbering on average 15 a year in Chinese waters, served as "station ships", assigned to specific ports, and were designed for river functions.
 The RN maintained patrols and escorts up and down the Yangtze based in Shanghai until the end of the International Concessions in 1941.
 These boats were part of the Navy's China Station and vessels of various classes were deployed and often moved to and from other major world rivers.
 The Navy had built a large number of gunboats for the Crimean war in the 1850s and several of these found their way to the China Station afterwards.
-As these boats were scrapped they were replaced by types purpose built for inshore and river service around the world, Beacon- and later Frolic-class boats.
+As these boats were scrapped, they were replaced by a new type of boat which was purpose built for inshore and river service around the world, the Beacon- and later Frolic-class boats.

 The purpose built river vessels of the Insect and Fly classes which had seen service in the Mesopotamian Campaign in the Middle East and on the Danube during the First World War were deployed to China during the interbellum and took part in events of the period of the Japanese invasion of China and the beginning of the Pacific theatre of the Second World War.
 Ladybird and Bee were involved in the USS Panay incident.
 The Insects were supplemented in 1937 by the Dragonfly-class boats, three of which, Dragonfly, Grasshopper and Scorpion were involved in the fighting down the Malay Peninsula and Singapore.